Credit-by-Exam (CLEP & DSST) FAQs

 - Fees for CLEP exams are $80 per exam plus a $20 administration fee if taken at Chatham University's CLEP testing center.
 DSST exams are available at a cost of $80 per exam plus a similar test administration fee which varies per testing site.
 In total, these combined costs for exams that can result in the award of 2-6 credits are often less expensive than required reading material for a typical course.

-Please contact the Coordinator of Prior Learning Assessment with any additional questions or to explore credit-by-exam as a means of earning credit:
+Please contact the Director of Academic Support and Prior Learning Assessment with any additional questions or to explore credit-by-exam as a means of earning credit: